 There are several ways you can cook a chicken, but the key is to add the right flavors and spices.
-You can do this by choosing healthy oils and vegetables to naturally add flavor to your meat.
+You can do this by choosing healthy oils, herbs and vegetables to naturally add flavor to your meat.
+Hainan Chicken is one of the easiest ways to do so.

 Don’t worry about finding chicken that does not have added hormones as the use of hormones was banned in poultry back in the 1950’s.
 In other words, all chicken is hormone-free, so don’t think you’re buying a special product if you see this marketing on the label.